elicia4/linux_notes/commands/time.md

 # time sudo dnf update etc.
 ```

-You can time a download of something:
+You can time a download:

 ```bash
 time wget \